Views Media

 Q: What's the difference between loop bands and tube bands?

-A: Loop bands are continuous flat loops ideal for lower body exercises and physical therapy.
-Tube bands with handles are better for upper body exercises and mimic cable machine movements.
-Choose based on your primary training focus.
+A: Loop bands are flat continuous loops, best for lower body and hip work.
+Tube bands have handles and work like cables — better for rows, curls, presses, and upper body pulling.
+Choose based on what you're actually training.

 Q: How do I know what resistance level to use?

-A: Start with a resistance level that allows you to complete 8-12 reps with good form.
-If you can do more than 15 reps easily, move to a heavier band.
-If you can't complete 8 reps, use a lighter band.
+A: Start where you can complete 8-12 reps with good form.
+If you exceed 15 reps easily, go heavier.
+If you can't hit 8 with decent form, go lighter.

 Q: Can resistance bands snap?